xfmoulet/horloge_a_mots/software/horloge/README.md

 - See clock tree in reference manual, page 124
 - We have one 32768 Hz crystal.
 We cannot use this crystal for main clock : if we want to use it as main clock the whole microcontroller (MCU) will be driven at 32kHz and NOT a multiple of it using the PLL.
 This is very slow.
 - As a consequence we will use the internal (not precise, fast) 8MHz clock for running the program and display the LED but not update the clock
-- Update of the clock will be done in hardware by the RTC device : (page 650 of reference manual), reading from `RTC_TR` (stored in BCD!), driven by the Crystal (precise)
+- Update of the clock will be done using a timer driven by the Crystal (precise), see `board.rs` file, method `update_time`

 ## LED display